eunomia-bpf/bpftime/README.md

 More bcc/libbpf-tools examples can be found in [example/libbpf-tools](example/libbpf-tools).

 You can also run bpftime with `bpftrace`, we've test it on [this commit](https://github.com/iovisor/bpftrace/commit/75aca47dd8e1d642ff31c9d3ce330e0c616e5b96).

-More examples can be found in [example](example) dir.
+More details about how to run bpftrace in usespace, can be found in [example/bpftrace](example/bpftrace).

 > ⚠️ **Note**: `bpftime` is actively under development, and it's not yet recommended for production use.
 See our [roadmap](#roadmap) for details.
 We'd love to hear your feedback and suggestions!
 Please feel free to open an issue or [Contact us](#contact).